SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 Governance/membership tokens are not liquid and tradable (no price speculation aspect)

 Members are encouraged to do identify verification, via a choice of traditional or alternative methods

+> [Comments]
+> Context - identify verification
+> * Nick Nayfack: People will be reluctant to do this in web3.
+They will want to protect their privacy.
+Trust systems can help here potentially.
+>

 Members are solicited to vote on issues related to the future of AGI and other advanced technologies